Get your estimate →

 What's the average heat pump cost after rebates in Massachusetts?

-Forge's average installed project costs $14,000 after Mass Save rebates.
-This includes equipment, labor, and standard electrical work for a whole-home system.
+Forge’s average installed project costs $20,000 after Mass Save rebates.
+This includes equipment, labor, permitting, and inspection scheduling for a whole-home system.
 Individual costs vary based on home size, system type, and existing infrastructure.

 Ready to see your personalized estimate?